Paul Liebman

 Paul Liebman is a retired American slalom canoeist who competed in the late 1960s.
 He won a bronze medal in the mixed C-2 team event at the 1969 ICF Canoe Slalom World Championships in Bourg St.-Maurice.
+He served as the commodore of the Philadelphia Canoe Club from 1969 to 1972.
+Paul & Louise Wright also won the C-2 Mixed Wildwater National Championship title in 1969.